rajan-coder-ai/Ai-Ml-internship-Codomax/README.md

 ### Outcome
 The project structure and documentation were improved for better readability and presentation.

+## Day 13 – GitHub & Project Documentation

+### Tasks Completed
+- Created Jupyter Notebook for the project
+- Added student score dataset
+- Organized project files
+- Uploaded project notebook and dataset to GitHub
+- Updated project documentation

+### Project
+Student Score Prediction using Linear Regression

+### Files Added
+- `day13_project.ipynb`
+- `student_scores.csv`

+### Learning Outcome
+Learned how to organize and publish a Machine Learning project on GitHub with a Jupyter Notebook and dataset.

+### Outcome
+Project files and documentation were organized and uploaded successfully to GitHub.

 ### Author
 Rajan Bharti
 Computer Science Engineering